-What are the characteristics of high-performing audit teams?
-What are the bad habits that hold them back?
+Internal audit has a critical role in providing independent assurance as well as acting as a trusted advisor to the business — but there are specific traits that set a high-performing audit team apart from the rest.
+What are the characteristics of effective audit teams?
+What are the bad habits holding the internal audit team members back from greatness?
 See where your department stands, and learn how to build and sustain a successful audit department!

-It’s no surprise that the characteristics of great auditors are the same ones that make great audit teams.
-It’s crucial that audit department leaders understand the foundations and traits of effective audit teams, as well as bad habits to avoid that decrease a team’s effectiveness.
+It’s no surprise that the characteristics of great internal audit professionals are the same ones that make effective audit teams.
+Audit department leaders must understand the foundations and traits of effective audit teams, as well as bad habits to avoid that decrease an internal audit team’s effectiveness.
 By working to ensure that your group embodies these five key traits, you’ll be on track to build and sustain a successful audit team.

 1. Internal Audit Has a Global Scope of Risks

-Though audit teams may find it easy to reference the same schedules, checklists, programs, and controls to be tested from year to year, the internal audit function ceases to be effective if it doesn’t stop to consider whether its activities are aligned with an enterprise-wide risk coverage.
-One indication of a great audit team is that they align their audit plan and scoping areas with the business’s evolving risks and growth areas.
+Though internal audit teams may find it easy to reference the same schedules, checklists, programs, and controls to test from year to year, a more effective internal audit function considers whether its activities align with enterprise-wide risk coverage.
+One indication of an excellent audit team is that they align their audit plan and scoping areas with the business’s evolving risks and growth areas.

 Signs an audit scope may be limited:

 - The audit plan lacks perspective on the organization as a whole

 - The team chooses the same boilerplate risks, and controls, and checklist audits, or they only focus on SOX instead of operational audits

 - The audit scope is repetitive year after year